-How to Dry Rose Petals and Boost Your Rhubarb
+How to Dry Rose Petals and a Rhubarb Compote Recipe

 A rose by any other name would taste as sweet, to misquote Shakespeare.
 We have one rose bush in the garden, it’s in a shady spot and rarely produces more than two or three blooms.
 But what fabulous blooms they are.
 The rose is red with a heavy scent and it makes fantastic rose syrup.
 Now I have a dehydrator, I thought I’d have a go at drying rose petals this year.